 total peaches = 10+8

 Hence they collected 18 peaches.

 Pearl and Malcolm both collected 8 peaches.
-Hence they collected equal number of peaches.
+Hence they collected an equal number of peaches.

 Jack collected 12 peaches.